ProfileClaw

 Reference / OpenAPI

-Let OpenClaw or your agent read long-term context first, then decide whether deeper task capabilities are needed.
+Let agents read long-term context first, then decide if deeper capabilities are needed.

 1